myplaceonline/posixcube/README.md

     Frequently Asked Questions:

-      * Why is there a long delay before the first remote execution?
+      * Why is there a long delay between "Preparing hosts" and the first remote execution?

         You can see details of what's happening with the `-d` flag.
 By default, the script first loops through every host and ensures that ~/posixcubes/